raul23/Darth-Vader-RPi/docs/main_config.rst

 The setting `sound_effects`_ in the configuration file defines the following
 sounds:

-   - **Breathing sound**: almost as soon as the script ``start_dv`` runs, Darth Vader's breathing sound starts playing in the background until the script ends
+   - **Breathing sound**: almost as soon as the script :mod:`start_dv` runs, Darth Vader's breathing sound starts playing in the background until the script ends
    - **Lightsaber drawing sound**: when the lightsaber button is pressed, the drawing sound is played first followed by the hum sound which goes on until the button is pressed again which will produce the retraction sound